rwdroge/oe_ddm/README.md

 ### IDE and Container Runtime Requirements

-**Visual Studio Code** - Must be installed to work with this devcontainer setup.

-**AI Assistants (Optional)** - This project supports multiple AI coding assistants:
-- GitHub Copilot (with OpenEdge MCP server integration)
+**Windsurf IDE** - This project is specifically designed for use with the Windsurf IDE and its integrated AI assistant.
+Windsurf provides enhanced OpenEdge ABL support through the OpenEdge MCP server integration.

+**Alternative IDEs** - While optimized for Windsurf, this project can also work with:
-- Kilo Code
+- Visual Studio Code with DevContainer support
-- Codeium
-- Other VSCode-compatible AI extensions
+- Other IDEs with DevContainer compatibility

 **Docker Desktop** - Required for this devcontainer setup to work properly.
 Docker and Docker Compose are minimum requirements.